 In order to carry out this work, the data that formed the basis of the patent application titled "System for Reproduction, Selection, and Growth of Fish Fry with the Simulation of Natural Conditions" was centralized.
 The patent is registered with the Romanian State Office for Inventions and Trademarks.

 Materials

 The block diagram of the installation for fish breeding and selection, as presented in Figure 1, describes the setup used inside the laboratory.
-The tanks are made of glass and filled with water from the breeders' aquatic environments.

 Figure 1.
 Block diagram of the installation for fish breeding and selection